idaholab/Deep-Lynx/readme.md

 2. Clone the DeepLynx [repository](https://github.inl.gov/Digital-Engineering/DeepLynx/tree/main).

-3. Navigate to `server/legacy`.
+3. Navigate to the `server` directory.

 4. Run `yarn install` to set up all the node library dependencies.

 5. Copy and rename `.env-sample` to `.env`.

 6. Update `.env` file.
 See the `readme` or comments in the file itself for details.
-The main setting people usually change is setting `TIMESCALEDB_ENABLED=true` if they plan on ever working with time-series data.

-7. To build the database using docker, follow step **a**.
-To use a dedicated PostgreSQL database, follow step **b**.
-Then continue to step 7.
+7. To build a dockerized PostgreSQL database, follow step **a**.
+To use a native PostgreSQL database, follow step **b**.
+Then continue to step 8.

 - 7a) Building the database using Docker:
      - Ensure Docker is installed.
 You can find the download here: https://www.docker.com/products/docker-desktop.